 Pulmonary embolism (PE) can arise from nonthrombotic sources.
-PE caused by nonthrombotic sources results in clinical syndromes that differ from those caused by thrombotic PE.
-Diagnosis is usually based in part or completely on clinical criteria, including in particular the patient's risk.
+PE caused by nonthrombotic sources results in clinical syndromes that differ from those caused by thrombotic PE Pulmonary Embolism (PE) Pulmonary embolism (PE) is the occlusion of pulmonary arteries by thrombi that originate elsewhere, typically in the large veins of the legs or pelvis.
+Risk factors for pulmonary embolism are... read more .
+Diagnosis is usually based in part or completely on clinical criteria, including, in particular, the patient's risk.
 Treatment includes supportive measures.

 Air embolism is caused by introduction of large amounts of air into systemic veins or into the right side of the heart, which then move to the pulmonary arterial system.
 Pulmonary outflow tract obstruction may occur, which can be rapidly fatal.